gbouras13/pypolca/README.md

 * To use `polca.sh`, you need to install the entire MaSuRCA assembly toolkit.
 * POLCA is recommended for long-read only bacterial only polishing (see [this paper](https://doi.org/10.1371/journal.pcbi.1010905)) and I wanted to include it for MacOS and Linux in my assembly tool [hybracter](https://github.com/gbouras13/hybracter).

-Note: I do not guarantee `pypolca` will give identical results to POLCA implemented in MaSuRCA.
-This is because of the different versions of [freebayes](https://github.com/freebayes/freebayes) used.
+Note: I neither guarantee nor desire that `pypolca` will give identical results to POLCA implemented in MaSuRCA.
+This is because of the different versions of [freebayes](https://github.com/freebayes/freebayes) that might be used as a dependency.
+I have decided to use the newest version of freebayes possible rather than the version installed with MaSuRCA.
+Testing is ongoing, but I doubt there will be many differences between `pypolca` and POLCA.

 Note if you really want to replicate POLCA, the latest versions of MaSuRCA uses freebayes `v1.3.1-dirty`.

+### Note of Caution for Large (e.g. Eukayotic) Genomes

+* I have implemeted `pypolca` predominantly for the use-case of polishing long-read bacterial genome assemblies with short reads.
+Therefore, I decided not to implement the batched multiprocessing of freebayes included in POLCA, because it was a lot of work for no benefit for most bacterial genomes.
+* However, this is certainly not true for larger genomes such as eukaryotic organisms. `pypolca` should be a lot slower than POLCA for such organisms if you run both with more than 1 thread.
+* I do not intend to implement multiprocessing but if someone wants to feel free to make a PR.

 ## Installation